neuecc/ZeroFormatter/README.md

 The result is achieved from both sides of implementation and binary layout.
 ZeroFormatter's binary layout is tuned for serialize/deserialize speed(this is advantage than other serializer).

+**Compare with MessagePack for C#**

+Author also created [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp).
+It is fast, compact general purpose serializer.
+MessagePack for C# is a good choice if you are looking for a JSON-like, general purpose fast binary serializer.
+Built-in LZ4 support makes it suitable for network communication and storage in Redis.
+If you need infintely fast deserializer, ZeroFormatter is good choice.

 **In Unity**

 Result run on iPhone 6s Plus and IL2CPP build.